-The Surface Water Section (SWS; hereafter "we") of the Illinois Environmental Protection Agency, adopt a new way to apply chronic water-quality standards when using physicochemical data (i.e., "water chemistry") to assess attainment of aquatic-life uses in Illinois waters.
-The new method to apply chronic standards replaces our longstanding old method that fails to properly identify when chronic-concentration thresholds are exceeded during any four-day period.
+In the Combined 2020/2022 Integrated Report, the Surface Water Section of the Illinois Environmental Protection Agency adopted a new way to apply chronic water quality standards when using physicochemical data (i.e., "water chemistry") to assess attainment of aquatic life uses in Illinois waters.
+This new method to apply chronic standards replaced the longstanding old method that failed to identify when chronic concentration thresholds were exceeded during any four-day period.

-Although we typically rely primarily on biological data when assessing Aquatic Life Use in streams designated for general use, we rely primarily on water-chemistry data in other situations, e.g., lakes and some non-general-use streams.
-Whereas evidence that water chemistry does not meet Illinois water-quality standards does not directly indicate aquatic-life impairment, it does indicate the potential for impairment.
-Our use of water-chemistry data includes determining whether various chronic standards are met.
+Although biological data is primarily relied on when assessing Aquatic Life Use in streams designated for general use, water chemistry data may be the primary factor to rely on in other situations, e.g., lakes and some non-general use streams.
+Whereas evidence that water chemistry does not meet Illinois water quality standards does not directly indicate aquatic life impairment, it does indicate the potential for impairment.
+Illinois EPA's use of water chemistry data includes determining whether various chronic standards are met.

-Chronic standards in Illinois water-quality regulations are designed to protect aquatic life from harm due to excessive pollutant concentrations during extended periods of time.
-For example, the standards found at 35 Illinois Administrative Code Section 302.208(b) (Illinois Pollution Control Board 2015a) represent chemical-concentration thresholds that are not to be exceeded, as an average, during any period of four days or longer.
+Chronic standards in Illinois water quality regulations are designed to protect aquatic life from harm due to excessive pollutant concentrations during extended periods of time.
+For example, the standards found at 35 Illinois Administrative Code Section 302.208(b) represent chemical-concentration thresholds that are not to be exceeded, as an average, during any period of four days or longer.
 These standards derive from a method developed by the United States Environmental Protection Agency (Stephan et al. 1985).
-We apply these chronic standards as one part of assessing attainment of Aquatic Life Use in Illinois waters.
+Illinois EPA applies these chronic standards as one part of assessing attainment of Aquatic Life Use in Illinois waters.

-Our longstanding old method to apply chronic standards when assessing attainment of aquatic-life uses has two major limitations.
-First, although the old method is based on prevailing water-quality standards, the Illinois General Use chronic standards prescribe an averaging period that is inadequate; the Illinois Pollution Control Board recognizes this limitation (see details below).
-Second, the frequency of our sampling for water conditions typically does not allow us to directly determine a four-day average concentration of any chronic-standard pollutant.
+The longstanding old method to apply chronic standards when assessing attainment of aquatic life uses had two major limitations.
+First, although the old method was based on prevailing water quality standards, the Illinois General Use chronic standards prescribed an averaging period that was inadequate.
+The Illinois Pollution Control Board (IPCB) recognized this limitation (see details below; IPCB 2015).
+Second, the frequency of sampling for water conditions typically does not allow for direct determination of a four-day average concentration of any chronic standard pollutant.
 The new method reasonably accounts for both limitations and provides reasonable inference of four-day averages based on available observations.
-We use at least three observations (over at least four days, but typically much longer) to apply the chronic standard with this new method.
+Illinois EPA uses at least three observations (over at least four days, but typically much longer) to apply the chronic standard with this new method.